CNES/cars/docs/source/CARS overview/CARS_pipeline.rst

     3. Compute sift matches between left and right views in epipolar geometry.
     4. Create a bilinear correction model of the right image's stereo-rectification grid in order to minimize the epipolar error.
 Apply the estimated correction to the right grid.

-- For each resolution
+- For each resolution (first_resolution, intermediate_resolution, last_resolution)

     - For each stereo pair:

-        5. Resample the stereo pair in epipolar geometry, at the right resolution, by using either the input :term:`DTM` (such as an SRTM) if the current resolution is the first one, or the previous resolution's `DEM Median`.
+        5. Resample the stereo pair in epipolar geometry, at the specified resolution using:

+        	- The input :term:`DTM` (such as an SRTM) for the first resolution.
+        	- The DEM Median from the previous resolution for intermediate_resolution or last_resolution.
         6. Compute the disparity map in epipolar geometry, by using the `DEM Min` and `DEM Max` as disparity intervals.
-For the first resolution, the sift are used to reduce the disparity intervals.
+For the first resolution, sift features are used to refine the disparity intervals.
         7. Triangulate the matches and get for each pixel of the reference image a latitude, longitude and altitude coordinate.

     - Then